Courses

 You can expect to cover chapters 1-7

-Prerequisite: Mathematics for Physics (MATH 4210), and Intro Physics 2 (PHYS 1720) or General Physics 2 (PHYS 2415).
+Prerequisite: Mathematics for Physics (PHYS 3340), and Intro Physics 2 (PHYS 2410) or Intro Phys 2 for Engineers (PHYS 2415).

 Continuing where you left off in E&M 1, you will cover topics such as; electomagnetic waves, gauge theory, electromagnetic radation, and relativistic electrodynamics.
 The integrals in this course are a lot of "fun."